-Bus data includes information supplied by the NYISO, including reference names, numbers, sub-zone, Zone, and other designations used by Market Participants to identify a bus and for NYISO applications such as Unit Commitment and Real-Time Commitment.
+Bus data includes information supplied by the NYISO, including reference names, numbers, sub-zone, Zone, and other designations used by Market Participants to identify a bus.

 Almost all of the above data is considered static, in that it is not expected to change frequently and certain pieces require different levels of NYISO certification or user verification to enter and change.